-Programs and Services In FY12, the Minnesota-North Dakota Chapter provided more than 40,000 individuals with dementia, their care partners, community members and health care professionals with programs and services.
+Programs and Services In FY13, the Minnesota-North Dakota Chapter provided more than 42,000 individuals with dementia, their care partners, community members and health care professionals with programs and services.

 Education and Support

 Community and Professional Education.
 The Association offered dementia-specific workshops and conferences throughout the two-state area.
-A Meeting of the Minds: The Dementia Conference 2012 had 1,100 participants and, in total, more than 16,400 people attended community or professional education programs.
+The Meeting of the Minds Dementia Conference 2013 had 1,316 participants and, in total, more than 20,100 people attended community or professional education programs.

 Support Groups.
-120 support groups, led by trained volunteer facilitators, provided assistance and encouragement to individuals and their care partners affected by dementia.
+128 active support groups, led by trained volunteer facilitators, provided assistance and encouragement to individuals and their care partners affected by dementia.

-MedicAlert® + Safe Return®.
-In FY12, 143 people enrolled in this 24-hour, nationwide, emergency response service for individuals with dementia who wander or have a medical emergency.
-In total, 2,241 people are enrolled across Minnesota and North Dakota.
+MedicAlert® + Alzheimer's Association Safe Return®.
+In FY13, 77 people enrolled in this 24-hour, nationwide, emergency response service for individuals with dementia who wander or have a medical emergency.
+In total, 2,935 people are enrolled across Minnesota and North Dakota.

 Website.
-The Alzheimer’s Association website contains a wealth of information regarding Alzheimer’s and related dementias and had more than 85,400 web visits in FY12.
+The Alzheimer’s Association website contains a wealth of information regarding Alzheimer’s and related dementias and had more than 78,600 web visits in FY13.

 Research Nationally, the Alzheimer’s Association is a leader in the global fight for a world without Alzheimer’s.
-The Association leads in many ways, including through an international research grants program, an annual, international conference for researchers and professionals, a research roundtable composed of industry scientists and a professional journal.
-The Association also offers TrialMatch™, an opportunity for the general public to be leaders by participating in clinical trials.
-For more information, visit www.alz.org/research.
+The Association leads in many ways, including through an international research grants program and an annual, international conference for researchers and professionals.
+The Association also offers TrialMatch®, an opportunity for the general public to be leaders by participating in clinical trials.